-Alternative degree of interoperability are often put in place.
-For instance, in the case of search across multiple data sources provided by diverse organisations (digital libraries), usually three different approaches, characterised by different level of engagement of the sources, are realised: the federated, the harvesting, and the gathering approach.
-In the federated approach the partaking organisations agree on a set of protocols and standards to be applied in delivering the search, e.g. each source implements the SRU/SRW protocol because the federation imposes it.
-In this case the semantic interoperability is at the level of query and result set.
-In the case of the harvesting (a notable example is represented by OAI-PMH [134]), the partaking organisations make their content ready to be used by third parties according to a certain standard.
-Thus no imposition comes from the potential consumers.
-Here semantic interoperability is usually based on the use of a common ontology, e.g. Dublin Core.
-The latter case, i.e., the gathering approach, is the less demanding among the three.
-In this case no source takes care of its potential consumers because the exposition of its content so that it can easily be used by third parties is not a requirement; i.e., in this case the resources are not required to be interoperable.
+Alternative degrees of interoperability are often put in place.
+For instance, in the case of searching across multiple data sources provided by diverse organisations (digital libraries), usually three different approaches, characterised by a different level of engagement of the sources, are realised: the federated, the harvesting, and the gathering approach.
+In the federated approach the participating organisations agree on a set of protocols and standards to be applied in delivering the search, e.g. each source implements the SRU/SRW protocol because the federation imposes it.
+In this case, the semantic interoperability is at the level of query and result set.
+In the case of the harvesting approach (a notable example is represented by OAI-PMH [143]), the participating organisations make their content ready to be used by third parties according to a certain standard.
+Thus, no imposition comes from the potential consumers.
+Here, semantic interoperability is usually based on the use of a common ontology, e.g. Dublin Core.
+The third case, i.e. the gathering approach, is the least demanding of the three.
+In this case, no source takes care of its potential consumers, as the exposition of its content so that it can easily be used by third parties is not a requirement; in other words, in this case the resources are not required to be interoperable.

 The Interoperability issue has many commonalities with preservation and multilinguality.
-Actually, multilinguality can be seen as interoperability over languages while preservation can be seen as interoperability over time.
+In fact, multilinguality can be seen as interoperability over languages while preservation can be seen as interoperability over time.
 Syntactic and semantic aspects pervade any form of interoperability.
-Both these aspects are equally important and customary used to discriminate between the aspects to be bridged.
-In practice, the semantic interoperability is deemed to be more important and to require more sophisticated approaches than syntactic interoperability.
-However, semantic interoperability cannot be achieved without reaching the syntactic interoperability.
+Both these aspects are equally important and generally used to discriminate between the aspects to be bridged.
+In practice, semantic interoperability is deemed to be more important and to require more sophisticated approaches than syntactic interoperability.
+However, semantic interoperability cannot be attained without reaching syntactic interoperability.

-Among the various concepts reported in the Reference Model the following ones are deemed as particularly important to interoperability:
+Among the various concepts reported in the Reference Model, the following are deemed to be particularly important to interoperability:

-- Resource <hasMetadata> Information Object makes it possible to capture any Metadata for supporting interoperability. - Resource <hasFormat> Resource Format makes it possible to capture the Resource Format a Resource is compliant with.
+• Resource < has Metadata > Information Object makes it possible to capture any Metadata for supporting interoperability.

+- Resource <hasFormat> Resource Format makes it possible to capture the Resource Format with which a Resource is compliant.
 The notion of format is important for the correct interpretation of a Resource.
-For instance, in order for DL A to use an Information Object from DL B, DL A must be able to either deal with that Information Object's format (read it, create displays, etc.) or be able to convert it to a format it can deal with. - Ontology with its specialization Resource Format is very important for Interoperability.
+For instance, in order for DL A to use an Information Object from DL B, DL A must either be able to deal with that Information Object's format (read it, create displays, etc.) or be able to convert it to a format it can deal with. - Ontology with its specialisation Resource Format is very important for interoperability.
 Format specifications need to be preserved so that Information Objects using an old format or a previous version of an existing format can still be interpreted.
-Likewise, the different versions of a subject ontology need to be preserved so that subject metadata prepared using a previous version of an ontology can be interpreted properly. - Resource <associatedWith> Resource makes it possible to capture the context a Resource has originated from.
+Likewise, the different versions of a subject ontology need to be preserved so that subject metadata prepared using a previous version of an ontology can be interpreted properly. - Resource <associatedWith> Resource makes it possible to capture the context from which a Resource has originated.
 Having this knowledge is important for the correct understanding of the Resource meaning.
-Seeing an information object in its original context is important for the correct understanding of its meaning.
+Seeing an Information Object in its original context is important for the correct understanding of its meaning.

-The following functions are especially important for interoperability
+The following functions are especially important for interoperability: